AnnapoorniRavi/Data_Science/README.md

-# datasciencecoursera
+# datascience
-This repository is created for the purpose of coursera project work.
+This repository is created for the purpose of showcasing my work.